Modern Slavery Statement 2024

 OUR SUPPLIERS AND DUE DILIGENCE

-Prior to the pandemic, Bravado was able to conduct supplier site visits in the UK on a regular basis and, where practicable, visits to our overseas suppliers to inspect their premises and procedures.
-Unfortunately, these visits had to be suspended in 2020 and for much of 2021 due to the COVID-19 pandemic and related restrictions.
-In 2022, Bravado recommenced these visits and carried out visits to 10 supplier sites.
+Bravado continues to conduct supplier site visits in the UK on a regular basis and, where practicable, visits to our overseas suppliers to inspect their premises and procedures.
+In 2023, Bravado carried out 18 visits to 5 supplier sites.
+Our site visits for 2023 have not identified any evidence of trafficked, bonded, child or forced labour within our supply chain.

 RISK ASSESSMENT